ashwinexe/URLShortener/README.md

 ## How to shorten a URL

+> Note: If the URLs are not being stored properly or top-domains are not being updated, you may have an existing db file, delete it and let the program create a fresh one.

 ### Using command line

 To shorten a link make a **POST** reqeuest to `/shorten`